 Our largest source of operating cash flows is cash collections from our customers.
-Our primary uses of cash from operating activities are for personnel related expenditures, and other general operating expenses, as well as payments related to taxes, interest and facilities.
+Our primary uses of cash from operating activities are for personnelrelated expenditures, and other general operating expenses, as well as payments related to taxes, interest and facilities.

-Net cash provided by operating activities increased in 2022 compared to 2021 primarily due to increases in cash received from customers and interest on investments and a decrease in cash paid for interest, partially offset by an increase in cash paid for income taxes.
-Cash received from customers increased primarily due to the impact of the .com price increases that were effective on each of September 1, 2021 and September 1, 2022.
+Net cash provided by operating activities increased in 2023 compared to 2022 primarily due to increases in cash received from customers and interest on investments, partially offset by an increase in cash paid for income taxes and cash paid to employees.
+Cash received from customers increased primarily due to the impact of the .com price increases that were effective on September 1, 2022 and September 1, 2023, changes in customer deposit balances, and the .net price increase that became effective on February 1, 2023.
 Cash received from interest on investments increased due to higher interest rates on our investments in debt securities.
-Cash paid for interest decreased due to the lower interest rate on our 2031 Notes compared to the 2023 Notes which were refinanced in the second quarter of 2021.
-Cash paid for income taxes increased primarily due to comparatively higher U.S. federal, state, and foreign income taxes.
+Cash paid for income taxes increased primarily due to comparatively higher taxable income and higher transition tax payments on accumulated foreign earnings resulting from the 2017 Tax Cuts and Jobs Act.
+Cash paid to employees increased primarily due to salary increases.